alexmlong/percentile-calculator/README.md

 # Percentile Calculator

-The script generates random samples in a lognormal distribution and then returns a specified percentile given those samples.
+This script generates random samples in a lognormal distribution and then returns a specified percentile given those samples.

 It allows for the setting of these parameters: